-Invigilation is part of the responsibilities 21.20.1 Duties of the Senior Invigilator: of all faculty and biomedical scientists.
+Invigilation is part of the responsibilities of all faculty and biomedical scientists.
 Course Tutors and Course Coordinators do not normally invigilate their own course examinations.
-In any examination, the most senior and experienced faculty member will act as the senior invigilator • with other academic and biomedical staff as members of the team.
+In any examination, the most senior and experienced faculty member will act as the senior invigilator with other academic and biomedical staff as members of the team.
 The ratio of invigilator to student should range from 1 to 20 to 1 to 30, depending on the examination venue.

-The Course Coordinator must he they are silent in operation and have available during the examination so that the senior invigilator may contact them for clarification.
-At the end of the regulations will be investigated by the personally deliver the scripts to the Course Coordinator.
+The Course Coordinator must be available during the examination so that the senior invigilator may contact them for clarification.
+At the end of the examination, the senior invigilator should personally deliver the scripts to the Course Coordinator.